raghavgarg97/CXM_EvaluationSet_Builder/README.md

-# CXMArena Synthetic CXM Benchmark Pipeline
+# CXMArena: Dataset Generation Pipeline

 A modular, extensible pipeline for generating, clustering, and simulating customer support knowledge and conversations for brands, designed to create large-scale, realistic synthetic datasets for Customer Experience Management (CXM) research and benchmarking.